-- 17 Each candidate will receive a record of performance giving the grade of performance for the components taken - there are four grades, 'DISTINCTION', 'CREDIT', 'PASS', 'FAIL'. - 18 Certificates are awarded to candidates who pass all components of the examinations.
-The certificates indicate the level of examination, i.e. Part I, Part II or Course C as appropriate, and the grade of performance for each component.
+- 20 Each candidate will receive a record of performance giving the grade of performance for the components taken - there are four grades, 'DISTINCTION', 'CREDIT', 'PASS', 'FAIL'. - 21 Certificates are awarded to candidates who pass all components of the examinations.
+The certificates indicate the level of examination, i.e. Part I, Part II or Course C as appropriate, and the grade of performance for each component. - 22 At Part 1 candidates who pass the AMI tests (236-1-04) also, will receive the Part 1 Joint Certificate.